 Bouncing forward after a crisis requires executives to constantly keep a finger on the pulse of what's happening in the market - both with their own clients and with competitors.

 However, our results show that many companies are not currently gathering intelligence in these important areas:

 of companies "gather ongoing data analytics on our products and services."
-55% of companies have "voice-ofcustomer (VoC) processes and tools."

 of companies have "dedicated resources for gathering business intelligence."